Shooting with Digital Cameras

-For a quick rundown on dSLR digital cameras, read on, In the meantime you will need to know a few basic facts about digital cameras.
-From the digital camera on your cell phone, a point and shoot camera, to a dSLR camera.
+You will need to know a few basic facts about digital cameras.
+From the digital camera on your cell phone, a point and shoot camera, to a DSLR camera.
 You can pay anywhere from twenty dollars to thousands of dollars.

 Any camera these days will create images that are great for emails, photos, or prints.